rohan843/cybersecurity-notes/README.md

 The user sign in overview dashboard provides information about user access behavior across the organization.
 Security analysts can use this dashboard to access a list of all user sign-in events to identify unusual user activity, such as a user signing in from multiple locations at the same time.
 This information is then used to help mitigate threats, risks, and vulnerabilities to user accounts and the organization’s applications.

 ## Playbooks

+A playbook is a manual that provides details about any operational action.